vercel/next.js/docs/advanced-features/custom-error-page.md

 export default Error
 ```

-> `pages/_error.js` is only used in production for non-404 errors.
+> `pages/_error.js` is only used in production.
 In development you'll get an error with the call stack to know where the error originated from.

-## Reusing the built-in error page
+### Reusing the built-in error page

 If you want to render the built-in error page you can by importing the `Error` component: